Introduction

 Early life

-Michael was born around 1801 at Benville Park, Corscombe, the youngest of eleven children born to Thomas and Grace Dawe.
+Michael was born around 1801 at Benville Park, Corscombe, the youngest of eleven children born to Thomas Dawe and his wife, Grace Clarke (née Bartlett).
 He was baptised at Melbury Bubb on 14 April 1805 “in the 4th year of his age”.

-Michael has not been found on the 1841 census.
+Michael has not been found in the 1841 census.
 The Hardington tithe survey of 1843 recorded him as occupying 166 acres owned by Lord Portman, including a dairy house at Hardington Marsh (number 574 on the tithe map), and another 61 acres owned by Lord Ilchester and two others.
+From 1843 to 1856, he usually chaired the New Year’s Day tenants’ dinner in the parish, which testifies to his status within the local tenantry at that time.[6]

 Marriage

-On 28 October 1846, Michael married Betsy Barnard of Somerton.
-She was the daughter of William and Keturah Barnard.
-Her father was a house proprietor.
+On 28 October 1846, Michael married Betsy Barnard at Somerton.
+Her parents, William and Keturah Barnard, had lived in Somerton all their lives, and William was listed in the 1851 census as a house proprietor.

 Bigamy

-Before marrying Michael, Betsy had been the victim of a callous crime that stained her reputation.
+Before marrying Michael, Betsy had been the victim of bigamy.
 The story began in May 1840 when a male cousin of Betsy’s visited her parents, accompanied by a young gentleman named Charles Butt, who claimed to be a sea captain.
-Betsy was out on that occasion, but impressed by stories of her beauty, Butt called twice more until he found her at home.
-Following several more visits, he eventually told her parents that he wished to marry her, asserting that if he could not have her, he would not marry at all.
-He boasted of having ample means to support Betsy, including an estate worth £300 a year, a mansion, a farmhouse, £1,000 worth of standing timber and other assets, including shares in ships.
-Won other by his good looks, blandishments and claims to wealth, they consented, and Betsy and Butt were married at Somerton Church on 1 December 1840.
-Betsy soon became pregnant, giving birth to a son on 13 December 1841.
+After several more visits, Butt told her parents that he wished to marry Betsy, asserting that if he could not have her, he would not marry at all.
+He boasted of having ample means to support Betsy, including an estate worth £300 a year, a mansion, and a farmhouse.
+Won over by his good looks and claims to wealth, her parents consented, and Betsy and Butt were married at Somerton Church on 1 December 1840.
+Betsy soon became pregnant and gave birth to a son on 13 December 1841.
 However, by then, it had come to light that Butt had a previous wife who was still living.

 On January 10, 1842, Butt faced charges of bigamy at the Somerset Quarter Sessions.
 The prosecution produced evidence of his first marriage to Mary Field at St George’s in the East, Middlesex, on 25 June 1834.
-This included the marriage register, testimony from the curate who performed the ceremony, an eye witness account of them going to and from the church and statements from two professional men who could verify Butt’s signature.
 Mary’s aunt and uncle testified that she and Butt had visited them after their wedding and conducted themselves as husband and wife.
-They also stated that Butt and Mary had a daughter named Ellen ho was living in Jersey with Mary.
-A Somerset attorney named Benjamin Lovibond proved having used due diligence to obtain the attendance of the two witnesses of the first marriage, one of whom was Butt’s sister, but this had proved unsuccessful.
+They also stated that Butt and Mary had a daughter named Ellen, who was living in Jersey with Mary.

-The defence attempted to downplay Butt’s offence, and claimed there was insufficient evidence to prove the first marriage.
-They argued that the law required the production of the witnesses who had signed the marriage register, and no adequate explanation of their absence had been given.
-However, the Chairman, Francis Popham, rejected this position, stating that the absence of the witnesses did not undermine the prosecution’s case.
-The jury swiftly returned a verdict of guilty.
-Popham berated Butt for betraying Betsy’s trust and for his disgraceful actions which he attributed to brutal animal passion.
-He sentenced him to eighteen months of hard labour.[1]
+The defence argued that there was insufficient evidence to prove the first marriage, claiming that the law required the production of the witnesses who had signed the marriage register, and that no adequate explanation had been provided for their absence.
+However, the Chairman, Francis Popham, dismissed this argument, stating that the absence of the witnesses did not undermine the prosecution’s case.
+The jury swiftly returned a guilty verdict.
+Popham berated Butt for betraying Betsy’s trust and for his disgraceful actions, which he attributed to brutal animal passion.
+He sentenced him to eighteen months of hard labour.[8]

 Married life at East Chinnock